 This proposal builds upon the previous PUP-11 and PUP-13 proposals, which have generally been accepted by the community to have been both necessary and helpful to the ecosystem at large.

-We recognize that an end goal of 20% annual inflation may still be too high for the long term needs of Pocket Network, and further proposals may additionally be required to continue to manage inflation against reward over-provision.
+We recognize that an end emission rate 690k $POKT/day (~17% annual inflation in 2023) may still be too high for the long-term needs of Pocket Network, and further proposals may be required to continue to manage inflation against reward over-provision.

 However, this proposal seeks to balance a steady reduction of the inflation target, in a manner such that it does not bring overt shock to the ecosystem and any 2nd or 3rd order consequences this may entail.

 Providing immediate reduction to 1.000M target daily emission (~27% inflation rate) slows growth in token supply and keeps pressure on node runners and service provider to continue to innovate on cost reduction and performance improvements, while not being so severe as to immediately cripple existing node runners assuming a return to recent lows in POKT price.

 Pausing further reduction for the month of October allows time to absorb PIP-22, Lean Pocket and the start of portal monetization.
 For example, during the month of September, the DAO can begin to study system behavior in response to PIP-22-induced consolidation and the resulting QoS impact on smaller chains and the impact, if any, on smaller node runners.
 Pending review of these results, the DAO may determine that it is acceptable to raise PIP22-allowed consolidation from 60k, POKT to 90k POKT leading to further consolidation and cost savings during the month of October.
 That could help prepare the node-running community for further reductions in inflation target in the latter months.